Over 10 Easy Ways to Reduce Energy Consumption in Your Home

 Insulation is used in our homes to trap heat and stop it flowing out of the building.
 Heating a home with little or no insulation is like filling a bucket with a hole.
-Installing or upgrding your insulation will reduce the cost of heating your home by reducing the time your furnace/boiler has to stay on.
+Installing or upgrading your insulation will lower the cost of heating your home by reducing the time your furnace/boiler has to stay on.

 So How Exactly Does Insulation Work?

 Insulation is a material with a low thermal conductivity or high thermal resistance.
 Basically this means that the material is used as a blocking device to prevent heat passing from one region to another.
 In the case of a house, it prevents heat leaking from inside the house to the outside.